NVComputing/nvcomputingsite/resources/acsl/lisp.md

 So, we are down to `(CONS '((no one)(knows why)) '(why knows))`.
 This would get us to our final answer, **`(((no one)(knows why)) why knows)`**.

+A bit complicated yes, but as long as you keep track of parentheses and order, you'll be fine.
+Feel free to space out the parentheses or distinguish sets of parentheses with different colors if that helps you organize things better.

 ---
 Author: Kelly Hong